how pictures can help you develop your vocabulary - BCFocus

 First, let’s talk about the easiest method – using pictures as a visual aid.
 Many studies report that visual aids are important for language learners precisely because humanity thinks in pictures.

-Let me give you an example, if I tell you that “yesterday I went bowling” what your brain visualizes?
+Let me give you an example, if I tell you that “yesterday I went bowling” what does your brain visualize?
 Probably a bowling ball or a lane and not the written word.

 So to learn new words, we recommend that you link them to pictures, but before creating a dictionary, think about your goals!
 If your goal is to reinforce what you’ve already learned, put the words in alphabetical order and organize them into related groups.
 If your goal is to write a sentence using each new word, you probably don’t need to group the words, but you can do any of the following.